ObelusFamily/Anythink-Market-r5smk/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+SO in order to setup local enivornment in your machine, you will require to download docker desktop application.
+To dowload, goto docker hub and read the instructions and specification required to be met in order to install and run the docker desktop app.